gperdrizet/bartleby/docker_setup_notes.md

 Installation was successful!
 ```

+OK, I think we got it.
+Let's button this thing up.

 ### 11. Finalize and containerize

-OK, I think this is the home streach.
+This is the home stretch.
 Here is what we need to do:

 1. Set-up our real venv
 2. Update the docker file